Rent-a-room: receipts above exemption limit

 In Florence’s case, method B is better and she elects for it.
 The profit of £2,900 is included in Florence’s overall business computation if she has other rental business income from lettings outside her home.
 The profit of £2,900 will be the only rental business profit if Florence has no other letting income.

-Legislation - alternative method of calculation - years up to and including 2004-05
+Legislation for method B - years up to and including 2004-05

-The simplified method of calculation (‘method B’ above) is described in F2A92/SCH10/PARA11, and elections for it are covered in paragraph 12.
-The taxpayer can elect for the paragraph 11 method of calculating profits if the total of the ‘relevant sums’ exceeds the individual’s limit for the year.
+The simplified method of calculation (‘method B’) is described in F2A92/SCH10/PARA11, and elections for it are covered in paragraph 12.
+The customer can elect for the paragraph 11 method of calculating profits if the total of the ‘relevant sums’ exceeds the individual’s limit for the year.
 Any balancing charge is not counted in the total for this purpose.

 Under the paragraph 11 method of computation, tax is simply charged on gross receipts less the exemption limit, and